Vadzim-Stsiapanau/spark_demo/README.md

 ## Description

 This README contains instuction on how to install PySpark on your local Windows machine and start on it jobs.
-Note 1: you also need to register on kaggle(for example using your google account) to download datasets.
-Note 2: you alse need to have microsoft sql server(you can find how download it in internet).

 <p align="center">
 <img src="http://habrastorage.org/getpro/habr/post_images/550/b31/bd9/550b31bd91269dd77ce8b0041798d8f8.png" width="80%"></p>